 In terms of German and French and other modern languages.
 These are easily accommodated by Times New Roman (default for the template) and other standard fonts.
 The keyboards for these languages are also available with standard versions of Microsoft Windows.
 These languages should not create any problems.

 Hebrew and Greek are also easy to implement.
 I recommend downloading the Tyndale Unicode Font Kit.
 This kit includes both keyboards and fonts for Greek and Hebrew.
 I recommend using the keyboards, but not the fonts.
-The template uses SBL Hebrew and Gentium.
+The template uses SBL Hebrew and Gentium, now I recommend using SBL BibLit which now works with just about any text you may want to use for biblical studies.

 Those challenges are easily solved.
 More difficult is the problem of transliterating ancient scripts.
 I’ll cover that in a separate post.